sonata-nfv/son-tutorials/upb-osm-hackfest-sdk-demo/README.md

 ## Tutorial walkthrough

+*Note:* You do not need the actual VNF containers to start.
+You only need them for the optional extra with the emulator at the end.

 ### Descriptor generation

 To use the graphical descriptor generation, navigate to https://sonata-nfv.github.io/tng-sdk-descriptorgen/ and default values for author, service, and description (keep in mind that vendor and service need to be lowercase strings without spaces).